 Graduating with a BA (Hons) in Silversmithing and Jewellery from Truro College, I went on to graduate from the prestigious Bishopsland Educational Trust.
-During which time I honed my skills and was taught by several of the top silversmiths in the UK.
+During which time I was was taught by several of the top silversmiths in the UK and to extend my skills set.

-Subsequently I was extremely fortunate to receive a bursary from the York Foundation for Conservation and Craftsmanship to increase my skills further by learning the art of blacksmithing.
+Subsequently I was extremely fortunate to receive a bursary from the York Foundation for Conservation and Craftsmanship to increase my skills further by learning some blacksmithing.

 All my work which involves precious metals is sent to the London Assay Office for full hallmarking.